schenkty/Paradox/README.md

 9. `autoOnce` - run through buildAll and processAll once (or use argument -al for a custom amount of loops)
 10. `countAccounts` - return number of accounts built
 11. `recover` - receive all pending blocks for every account, build a batch of send blocks and process send blocks
+12. `repair` - sort seed history from ledger and save to `accounts.json` file